Internal Links

 Being President at 39 made me one of the youngest ever BAA Presidents but these days astro-

 politics bores me rigid.
-The Night Sky and cosmology are my real interests, as well as doing things
+The Night Sky and cosmology are my real interests, as well as looking after

-with my Dad.
+my elderly father.
 In 2000 the BAA Council presented me with their Walter Goodacre Award which takes pride of

 place above my writing desk and frequently spurs me on.